The Ultimate Pricing Guide for Small Businesses

 Entrepreneurs share their pricing lessons

-4. Consider price bundling
+4. Consider Price Bundling

 “Depending on what you’re selling, putting together bundles can be a great pricing strategy.
 An obvious example is a fast food shop that offers a burger meal, including:

-• A high value burger that is the most expensive part of the offering to produce;
+• A high-value burger that is the most expensive part of the offering to produce;

 • An item such as fries or salad which the consumer sees as a nice-to-have rather than the main attraction, and which is cheaper for the restaurant to purchase;

-• A low-value extra to round off the package – a coffee or a machine soda.” – Viresh Harduth | Vice President: New Customer Acquisition (Start up and Small Business) at Sage Africa & Middle East
+• A low-value extra to round off the package – a coffee or a machine soda.” – Viresh Harduth | Vice President: New Customer Acquisition (Start-up and Small Business) at Sage Africa & Middle East

 More pro tips for pricing your products

-“Reinforce the value you are delivering, especially if you have, over time, made popular changes and additions to the product you are selling.” – Viresh Harduth, Vice President: New Customer Acquisition (Start up and Small Business) at Sage Africa & Middle East
+“Reinforce the value you are delivering, especially if you have, over time, made popular changes and additions to the product you are selling.” – Viresh Harduth, Vice President: New Customer Acquisition (Start-up and Small Business) at Sage Africa & Middle East

 More best practice approaches to communicating a new price

-6. Be wary of opening specials
+6. Be Wary of Opening Specials

 “One of the most common reasons to offer discounts is to get customers to try out your goods and services, in the hope that they’ll become repeat customers.
 Another common tactic is to offer a discount on a popular item to entice customers into your shop, with the expectation they’ll buy other products at their normal prices.
 Yet many bargain hunters are only interested in chasing the lowest prices – they might not come back to fill their baskets with the goods you’re selling at full price…” – Viresh Harduth, vice president of new customer acquisition (Startup and Small Business) at Sage Africa and Middle East

-7. Experiment with different price points
+7. Experiment with Different Price Points

 “Try doing this – experiment during a less-busy period: Adjust your pricing and see how customers react.
-Customer feedback is also important and will provide you with information on what you are doing right and what should possibly change.” – Viresh Harduth, Vice President: New Customer Acquisition (Start up and Small Business) at Sage Africa & Middle East
+Customer feedback is also important and will provide you with information on what you are doing right and what should possibly change.” – Viresh Harduth, Vice President: New Customer Acquisition (Start-up and Small Business) at Sage Africa & Middle East

 “If you’re in a premium market – for example, selling handmade furniture or artisanal food – a discount may harm your brand.
-Customers may think that your beds or bread are not bespoke, quality products if they do not retain their premium pricing.” – Viresh Harduth, Vice President: New Customer Acquisition (Start up and Small Business) at Sage Africa & Middle East
+Customers may think that your beds or bread are not bespoke, quality products if they do not retain their premium pricing.” – Viresh Harduth, Vice President: New Customer Acquisition (Start-up and Small Business) at Sage Africa & Middle East

-9. Consider subscription models
+9. Consider Subscription Models

 “From video streaming services to online accounting solutions and gym membership, offering customers access to a service or product on a monthly subscription is a proven business model.
-Think about whether there is any element of your business that lends itself to a subscription, preferably a scenario where customers using more of it will not add to your costs.” – Viresh Harduth, Vice President: New Customer Acquisition (Start up and Small Business) at Sage Africa & Middle East
+Think about whether there is any element of your business that lends itself to a subscription, preferably a scenario where customers using more of it will not add to your costs.” – Viresh Harduth, Vice President: New Customer Acquisition (Start-up and Small Business) at Sage Africa & Middle East

 More innovative pricing strategies

-10. Do your research
+10. Do Your Research

 “We try to mimic industry leaders and somehow make our prices a little bit less than what they charge.
-Sometimes we use percentage margin of whatever we are selling.
+Sometimes we use a percentage margin of whatever we are selling.
 For example, with QBER (one of our mobile apps) we take 15% off whatever our partners are charging.” – Pule Phafane – Founder and director of TechCloud

 Learn more from others on pricing